West Bradford Junctions Improvement Scheme - Phase 1 Engagement

 How is this going to improve cycling ? the cycling lanes, as cars dont get tickets for parking in them are constantly parked in.
 Users of the Mosque on Horton Park Avenue are particularly bad.
 Without double yellows and policing, it will just be the same.
 As an aside traffic in most of these areas is only really bad , in my experience, during term time.
 Parents taking kids to school.
 When no schoolis on, all these areas are astonishingly quiet.
 Why not present a scheme that stops parents driving their kids to school?
 As someone who walks their primary aged kids to school in the morning I take no joy in walking my children through the pollution casued by these cars, especially the sight of waiting cars with engines on..
 Thanks.

-William asked about 5 years ago
+William asked over 5 years ago

 The Council recognises the problems of poor air quality, climate change, congestion and lack of exercise and that providing safe cycle routes will encourage more cycling and help to address these issues.
 Keeping cycle routes clear and safe are an important part of the proposals and Traffic Regulation Orders, which are required to enforce parking restrictions, will be considered as part of the next phase of the design.